Article

 So many books, so little time — the problem of сhoice arises when you want to become better in product design by soaking in some wisdom books.

-I reached out to product designers I know personally (kudos to the Eleken tribe), and also product designers I don’t know personally (kudos to you, kind people).
+I reached out to product designers I know personally (kudos to the Eleken tribe), and also product designers I don’t know personally (kudos to you, redditors).
 All my experts named the book that brightens their career path with its vivid vision, its practical tips, or its fire gags.

-#1.
-The Design of Everyday Things by Don Norman
+2. The design of everyday things by Don Norman

 There are many iconic design books, but Aleksandra, the UI/UX designer from Eleken, says all of them pale to utter insignificance in light of The Design of Everyday Things — it has a superpower to change people.
 Everyone who’s read it learns to love design.
 Sometimes a feeling is so intense that people become designers themselves.